 - Tactile Materials, like fidget devices, help them use their energy in a good way.

 When teachers notice their strengths, they can use things like models or play that includes the senses in their lessons.
 This can help make the classroom a fun and welcoming space.
-A classroom set up for this learning style can build creativity and can make sure these students have a good chance to learn in a way that fits them.

 Sensory Processing and Its Role in Learning